clownmeister/czech-holidays/README.md

 ![GitHub license](https://img.shields.io/github/license/clownmeister/czech-holidays?style=flat-square)
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/clownmeister/czech-holidays?style=flat-square)

+WIP having some problems with release atm.
+Be patient thanks.

 ## Overview

 `@clownmeister/czech-holidays` is a lightweight TypeScript package for managing Czech holidays.
 It provides functionality to determine if a given date is a Czech holiday and to retrieve the name of a holiday for a specific date.